gauravsardana4245/Assignment-Lohum/README.md

 # How can the API be used

-The user can make a get request to "https://lohum-assignment-gaurav.onrender.com/price" to get the current price mentioned on the website(i.e "https://www.metal.com/Lithium-ion-Battery/202303240001") of the Lithium-ion-Battery in a Json format.
+The user can make a GET request to "https://lohum-assignment-gaurav.onrender.com/price" to get the current price mentioned on the website(i.e "https://www.metal.com/Lithium-ion-Battery/202303240001") of the Lithium-ion-Battery in a Json format.

-# Project structure
+# Project Structure

 The code for the backend application is present in the "index.js" file in the "Backend" directory.
 The code for the front-end part is present in the "App.js" file in the "src" directory.